 Each local Church is a fundamental part of the Universal Church, so what is shared within each local Church is important, contributing to the whole.

-The Synodal process will take place in three stages, beginning in our Diocese in December 2021.
-People from across our community are invited to consider and respond to the Synod's questions in a range of ways: online or in writing, within their parish, at home with friends, their family or alone, through in-person or online groups.
-The deadline for submissions for this part of the Synodal process will be 4 February 2022.
+The Synodal process will take place in three stages.
+It began in our Diocese in December 2021 with people from across our community invited to consider and respond to the Synod questions in a range of ways: online or in writing, within their parish, at home with friends, their family or alone, through in-person or online groups.
+The deadline for diocesan submissions was 4 February 2022, which has now passed.